 If your car is damaged or yourself and passengers suffer any injuries, it is likely that you will be able to claim on your insurance.
 If you hit an animal and make an insurance claim, you may lose your no claims bonus which could lead to your insurance premium increasing.
 If you can prove that the animal hit was a pet or farm animal and it was the owner’s fault, they will be liable for any costs incurred.
 It is advisable to take photos and gather witness statements to help you make your claim.

-If you have hit an animal and are looking for advice about what to do next, or need to have your vehicle repaired following a collision, please contact one of our Carwise centres in Harlow, Maidstone and Dunstable.
+If you have hit an animal and are looking for advice about what to do next, or need to have your vehicle repaired following a collision, please contact one of our Carwise centres in Harlow and Maidstone.
 Our trained technicians use the latest tools and technology to restore your car to its pre-accident condition.